rooftoofwoof/ml-100/ML100CourseLog.md

 **Today's Progress** : Ran fast.ai dog breed identification code on development box.

 **Thoughts** : Seems like it's as simple as installing anaconda, pytorch and fast.ai.
-GTX 1050 is a little slower than Tesla K80 when running the code.
+GTX 1050 is a little faster than Tesla K80 when running the code.

 ## Day 19 : September 9 , 2018